Hosting & Security

 We do not collect, store, require, or transmit PII data related to health, financial institutions, mailing addresses, government ID numbers, etc.

 Only CampusPress staff have access to customer data.
-Our hosting partners, including Amazon Web Services, Peer1, and CloudFlare, do not have logical access to WordPress networks, the database, or user data that we host.
+Our hosting partner (AWS) does not have logical access to WordPress networks, the database, or user data that we host.

 Should a customer request, we will completely destroy and delete all data and content from a given user.